 - Obesity: Obesity is a risk for both osteoarthritis and cardiovascular or heart disease.
 Excess body weight puts stress on both the joints and heart, causing damage in a progressive manner.
 Fat cells also produce inflammatory chemicals which harm the body joints, blood vessels, and the heart.

 - Metabolic syndrome: Metabolic syndrome includes high blood pressure, high blood sugar, abnormal cholesterol, and these factors increase the risk for cardiovascular disease.
 Metabolic syndromes and osteoarthritis often go hand in hand and studies show that around 60% of osteoarthritis patients have these syndromes.

 - Non-steroidal anti-inflammatory drugs (NSAIDS): Non-steroidal anti-inflammatory drugs (NSAID), such as ibuprofen and naproxen, relieve osteoarthritis joint pain but also increase cardiovascular risks.

 How Can Osteoarthritis Patients Protect Your Heart?

-If the arthritis pain is not under control and conventional therapies are not working out, maybe it is time to try out alternative medicine or regenerative therapies.
-For free consultation on regenerative therapies, you can contact email@example.com with your inquiries and health reports.
+- Regenerative therapy: If the arthritis pain is not under control and conventional therapies are not working out, maybe it is time to try out alternative medicine or regenerative therapies.